tetheredge/docker-ruby/README.md

 Ruby (MRI) in a Docker container; based on Ubuntu Trusty (14.04.01 LTS) with Ruby 2.1 This is meant to be used as a foundation for Ruby applications, as this only contains Ruby.
-This ruby version is installed via Brightbox, to minize build the build time.
+This ruby version is installed via Brightbox, to minize the build time.

-More information can be found here (https://www.brightbox.com/docs/ruby/ubuntu/).
+More information can be found here (https://www.brightbox.com/docs/ruby/ubuntu/)

 Usage
 -----